 Go here for more on motorcycle tyre tread depth.

-Quick Release Button: This is a very useful feature, allowing you to bleed out excess air while keeping the gauge connected.
-It means if you slightly overfill your tyres, you can accurately let out air until you hit the correct psi.
+Quick Release Button: This is a handy feature, allowing you to bleed out excess air while keeping the gauge connected.
+If you slightly overfill your tyres, you can accurately let out air until you hit the correct psi.

-A. Yes digital tyre gauges are more accurate and will remain accurate for a long time without the need for recalibration.
+Yes, digital tyre gauges are more accurate and will remain accurate for a long time without recalibration.

-Q. What’s the recommended psi for motorcycle tyres?
+What is the recommended PSI for motorcycle tyres?

-A. Most bikes used on the road fall somewhere between 28 and 40 psi.
+Most bikes used on the road fall between 28 and 40 psi.
 The correct pressure for your specific motorbike will need to be checked in the user manual.

 Checking your tyre pressure regularly is a good habit to be in.

-Even a cheap, analogue gauge will help you avoid both of these scenarios.
+Even a cheap, analogue gauge will help you avoid both scenarios.